What are the Status of Australian Fish Stock Reports

 Toggle content

-The Status of Australian Fish Stock Reports are a series of assessments of the biological sustainability of a broad range of wild-caught fish stocks against a nationally agreed framework.
+The Status of Australian Fish Stock Reports assess the biological sustainability of a broad range of wild-caught fish stocks against a nationally agreed framework.
 The reports examine whether the abundance of fish and the level of harvest from the stock are sustainable.

-The 2020 reports (5th edition) examined 148 species, this is approximately 90% of the total of Australia species commercially fished.
+The 2024 reports (6th edition) examined 155 species; approximately 90% of the total of Australia species commercially fished.

 More details about Australian fisheries are available here.

-When the first Status of Australian Fish Stock Reports were developed in 2012, they were the first to span across all jurisdictions to provide comparable results across Australia.
-Previously, each state, territory and the Commonwealth would carry out their own assessment.
-A lack of consistency across jurisdictions made comparisons difficult, and stocks that either straddled state borders, or were captured in both state- and Commonwealth-managed fisheries, proved challenging to manage.
+Developed in 2012, the Status of Australian Fish Stock Reports were the first to span across all jurisdictions to provide comparable results across Australia.
+Previously, each state, territory and the Commonwealth would use a variety of approaches to carry out their own assessment.
+The lack of consistency across jurisdictions made comparisons of fish stock health difficult, and stocks that either straddled state borders, or were captured in both state and Commonwealth-managed fisheries, proved challenging to manage.

 International relevance